Julian MacKay

 Julian MacKay (born 28 October 1997) is an American ballet dancer.
 He is the first American to have completed both the lower and upper schools at the Bolshoi Ballet Academy in Moscow.
 In 2016, he joined the Mikhailovsky Ballet as a second soloist, where he later reached the rank of first soloist.
 Between 2020 and 2022, he was a principal dancer at the San Francisco Ballet.
-In 2022, he joined the Bavarian State Ballet.
+From 2022 through 2026, he was a Principal Dancer with the Bavarian State Ballet.

 Early life and training

 Mackay was born in Livingston, Montana, and raised in Bozeman, Montana.
 Both of his elder sisters Maria Sascha Khan and Nadia Khan danced professionally, and his younger brother Nicholas MacKay would also attend ballet schools in Russia.
 MacKay started ballet at age four.
 He initially trained in his home state, and attended summer programs elsewhere, including at the Royal Ballet School and American Ballet Theatre.

 In 2009, after winning a bronze medal at the Youth America Grand Prix, he attended a summer program Bolshoi Ballet Academy in Moscow.
 Then, the 11-year-old MacKay was invited to attend the academy full time, with his mother also moving to Moscow.
 MacKay became fluent in Russian within a year.
 Between 2014 and 2015, MacKay won several awards at international competition, including the 2015 Prix de Lausanne.
 MacKay graduated in 2015.
 He is the first American to have completed both the lower and upper schools, for which he received the full Russian diploma.

 MacKay attended a Russian Institute of Theater Arts four-year program to be qualified as a ballet master, choreographer or company director.